Gemsbok

-The gemsbok or South African oryx (Oryx gazella) is a large antelope in the genus Oryx.
-It is native to the extremely dry, arid regions of Southern Africa; notably, the Kalahari and Namib Desert.
-Some authorities formerly classified the East African oryx (Oryx beisa) as a subspecies.
+The gemsbok (Oryx gazella), or South African oryx, is a large antelope in the genus Oryx.
+It is endemic to the dry and barren regions of Botswana, Namibia, South Africa and (parts of) Zimbabwe, mainly inhabiting the Kalahari and Namib Deserts, areas in which it is supremely adapted for survival.
+Previously, some sources classified the related East African oryx, or beisa oryx (Oryx beisa), as a subspecies.